Aramark

-Aramark Corporation is an American food service, facilities, and uniform services provider to clients in areas including education, healthcare, business, prisons, and leisure.
-It operates in North America (United States and Canada) and an additional 20 countries, including the United Kingdom, Germany, Philippines, South Korea, Chile, the Republic of Ireland, and Spain.
+Aramark is an American food service and facilities services provider to clients in areas including education, prisons, healthcare, business, and leisure.
+It operates in North America (United States and Canada) and an additional 14 countries, including the United Kingdom, Germany, Chile, Ireland, and Spain.

 The company is headquartered in Center City, Philadelphia, Pennsylvania.
-Aramark's revenues totaled US$14.604 billion in 2018, and the company was listed as the 27th largest employer on the Fortune 500.
+Aramark's revenues totaled US $18.854 billion in 2023, and the company was listed as the 21st-largest employer on the Fortune 500.

 History

 Davidson Brothers and beginnings of ARA

 Aramark was founded as Davidson Brothers in 1936 by Davre and Henry Davidson.
 Davidson Brothers began by providing vending services to plant employees in the aviation industry in Southern California.

 In 1959, Davre Davidson partnered with William Fishman to establish ARA (Automatic Retailers of America), which became publicly traded a year later in 1960.

 In 1968, ARA provided services at the Mexico City Olympic Games, the first of 16 Games they have serviced, including Athens in 2004 and Beijing in 2008.

 In 1969, ARA amended its name and became known as ARA Services, intended to reflect its growing range of businesses.

 In 1983, Joseph Neubauer was elected CEO of ARA Services, and a year later, Neubauer led a group of executives to fend off a hostile takeover bid by coordinating a management buyout.

 Rename to Aramark and 2006 Neubauer takeover

 ARA Services changed its name again to its present name, Aramark, in 1994.

 In 2001, Aramark returned to the New York Stock Exchange as a public company under the RMK ticker.

 In 2006, a group of investors led by Neubauer (and including CCMP Capital, Goldman Sachs Capital Partners, Thomas H. Lee Partners, and Warburg Pincus) proposed the acquisition of all outstanding shares of the Aramark Corporation, which was approved by shareholders.
 The merger was completed in 2007.